XQP-Munich/LDPC4QKD/README.md

     Note: this part is new and may still change significantly in future versions.
     It also requires C++20 and `src/encoder_advanced.hpp`.

-- For applications that only require syndrome computation but no decoding, we provide a separate implementation for multiplication of a sparse binary matrix and a dense binary vector (LDPC syndrome computation).
+- For applications that only require syndrome computation but no decoding, we provide a separate simpler implementation for LDPC syndrome computation (multiplication of a sparse binary matrix and a dense binary vector).
   See `src/encoder.hpp` (old) or `src/encoder_advanced.hpp` (new).
   **This is a very specific application, which you probably don't care about initially.**